samta282006/Keno_Selenium_TestCases/README.md

 Select Existing Projects into Workspace and click Next

-select the radio option Select archive file, and click the Browse button to locate the zip file
+Select the radio option Select archive file, and click the Browse button to locate the zip file

 Click Finish